 Differences between Honors and non-Honors:

-· Rubrics require deeper thought and analysis, more in-depth, project must add up to 150 (Honors students must choose the projects which use higher level thinking skills, so 3 midlevel projects, or one of each, etc. The non-Honors classes can use more than one of the 20 point options, which are at a very low depth of knowledge level.)
+more in-depth, project must add up to 150 (Honors students must choose the projects which use higher level thinking skills, so 3 midlevel projects, or one of each, etc. The non-Honors classes can use more than one of the 20 point options, which are at a very low depth of knowledge level.)

 · In the class, conversation, is more in-depth, make greater connections